theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 Compilation flags are used to select which features will be enabled in the compiled version of Scratch 3DS.
 To use a compilation flag simply add it to the end of the make command (e.g. `make ENABLE_BUBBLES=0`).

 * 3DS - `ENABLE_BUBBLES` (default: `1`): If set to `1`, the loading screen is enabled, if set to `0` the screen is simply black during that time.
+* `ENABLE_CLOUDVARS` (default: `0`): If set to `1`, cloud variable support is enabledd, if set to `0` cloud variables are treated like normal variables.
+If you're project doesn't use cloud variables it is recommended to leave this turned off.
+If you run into errors while building try turning this off and see if that fixes the errors.

 ## Other
 This project is not affiliated with Scratch or the Scratch team.